johnflanagan827/jflanag5.github.io/_academic-projects/5-maya-dynamic.md

 collection: academic-projects
 ---

 This animation features a low-poly rocket launch complete with a smoke trail and a waving American flag, created in Autodesk Maya 2024.
-The project was developed for the University of Notre Dame's [Technical Concepts of Visual Effects](https://vfx.cse.nd.edu/vfx/) course (CSE 40655), incorporating nCloth cloth simulation for the flag and a fluid simulator for the rocket's smoke.
+The project was developed for Notre Dame's [Technical Concepts of Visual Effects](https://vfx.cse.nd.edu/vfx/) course (CSE 40655), incorporating nCloth cloth simulation for the flag and a fluid simulator for the rocket's smoke.

 You can view the animation by clicking on the image below: